-If you attended a merits hearing in immigration court, also known as the Executive Office for Immigration Review (EOIR), and at its conclusion, the immigration judge denied your case, you most likely have the right to file an appeal.
+If you attended a merits hearing in immigration court, also known as the Executive Office for Immigration Review (EOIR), and the immigration judge (IJ) denied your case, you most likely have the right to file an appeal.
 An appeal means asking a higher authority to take a look at the transcripts and record of what happened and decide whether the judge's decision was a mistake.

 The EOIR is an agency within the Department of Justice, responsible for adjudicating immigration cases.
 Accordingly, the next stop in your case will also be within the Department of Justice, namely the Board of Immigration Appeals (B.I.A.).

-By the way, the U.S. government also has a right to appeal your case, even if the judge granted it.
+By the way, the U.S. government also has a right to appeal your case, even if the judge granted the relief you requested.
 So you could find yourself arguing your case to the B.I.A. despite wanting it to end with the judge's decision!

 You will not visit the B.I.A. in person.
 This appeal is done in writing, with no hearings except in rare cases.
 The purpose is not to give you another chance at a full presentation of your case.
 The address for filing your appeal is:

 Falls Church, VA 22041

 This address is the same whether you file by the U.S. Postal Service, courier, overnight delivery, or some other means.